These are the items we have found. If you don’t find it, write to us.

 DE CUERPO PRESENTE

-In 1998, at only twenty-seven years old, Roberto Enríquez was diagnosed with multiple sclerosis, an autoimmune illness that would mark his life.
+In 1998, at just twenty-seven years old, Roberto Enríquez was diagnosed with multiple sclerosis, an autoimmune disease that would mark his life.
 From that moment of shock was born De cuerpo presente, a brief and urgent text that marked his debut as a writer, then accompanied by photographs by Toya Legido.
-The first edition was published by Ediciones La Uña Rota in the form of a small stapled booklet (15 x 10 cm, 700 copies), and it sold out quickly.
+The first edition was published by Ediciones La Uña Rota in a small stapled booklet format (15 x 10 cm, 700 copies), and it sold out quickly.
 This new edition faithfully reproduces that original layout.

 “It will be your reading that makes me future.” – Bob Pop